GarethMSheldon/MikLink-PortToPython/README.md

 /tool bandwidth-server set enabled=yes authenticate=no
 ```

-Verify the API port is reachable from Windows:
+Verify the API port is reachable from your computer:

 ```powershell
 Test-NetConnection 192.168.88.1 -Port 8728